 You can make a canning bath for this recipe by speeding the final mash squish step, but it is best fresh anyhow.

-Use Sambucus Canadensis only (Black-berried Elder) not Red, Black, Narrow or Blue Elder.
-Black-berried elderberries ripen deep purple in late August.
+Use Sambucus Canadensis only (Canada Elderberry) not Red, Black, Narrow or Blue Elder.
+Canada elderberries flower in late July and ripen to a deep purple in late August early September.
 This recipe works best if mixed with other fruit that have more acidic juice and higher pectin content than the elderberry.

 - Crab apples (for pectin)